 Probably the most favorite of all the milk’s is almond milk, I think in part to the commercialization of it.
 Any favorite nut you may have on hand will work.
 Be careful of the store bought types of milk- They have been pasteurized and have lost most, if not all, of its nutrients.
 That’s why they fortify it with vitamins.
 It’s a much healthier option to make it yourself.
 They also have scary ingredients added to them to stabilize the formula, and hold its shelf life.
 Make it yourself and it tastes better and is better for you.

 Use fresh raw pecans, walnuts, almonds or hazelnuts when making your milk as they have retained all the nutrients from not being pasteurized and heated.

 It's best if they are soaked in filtered water.
 The time really doesn’t matter that much.
 The simplest way is to put them in a bowl of water overnight or while your at work.
 This way you won’t have to think about the timing.
-Make sure it's at least for 4-6 hours.
+Make sure you let them soak for at least for 4-6 hours.

 Process the blender on high speed until completely blended.
 The liquid will be white in color.

 If you are using your blender, then you’ll need a nut milk bag or a cheese cloth.
 Over a bowl, pour it into the special bag or cheese cloth so that it can catch the pulp.
 You might have to do this several times, depending on how much you are making.
 Squeeze out the pulp and save for later use.